Images from the Wildside Kennels MySpace page that has since been taken down.

 UPDATE 02/18/09: Following a judge's order, Wilkes County Animal Control euthanized 146 pit bulls.
-On Monday, Judge Ed Wilson Jr. of Superior Court, ruled that state law defines dogs as dangerous if they are involved in a dogfighting operation, and a county ordinance requires that dangerous dogs be destroyed.
-A number of animal-rescue groups had offered to place the dogs, but none of their representatives were at Monday's hearing when the judge was considering their fate.
+On Monday, Judge Ed Wilson Jr. of Superior Court ruled that state law defines dogs as dangerous if they are involved in a dogfighting operation and a county ordinance requires that dangerous dogs be destroyed.
+A number of rescue groups had offered to place the dogs, but none of their representatives were at Monday's hearing when the judge was considering their fate.

 A Superior Court judge ordered the 127 pit bulls seized in the raid of Ed Faron's property, Wildside Kennels, be euthanized.
-Judge Ed Wilson entered the order after hearing arguments from Wilkes County officials, the prosecutor and the Humane Society of the U.S. that the dogs are dangerous and would pose a risk if adopted into homes.
-Also, Amanda Grace Lunsford, 25, the final defendant in the case, pleaded guilty to a misdemeanor count of cruelty to animals (Casanova's fiancé).
+Judge Ed Wilson entered the order after hearing arguments from Wilkes County officials, the prosecutor and the Humane Society of the U.S. stating that the dogs are dangerous and would pose a risk if adopted into homes.
+Also, Amanda Grace Lunsford, 25, the final defendant, pleaded guilty to a misdemeanor count of cruelty to animals (Casanova's fiancé).

 Wilkesboro, NC - Ed Faron pleaded guilty yesterday to 14 counts of felony dog fighting and was sentenced to 8 to 10 months in prison.
 Faron also must serve a lengthy period of supervised probation, and may not own, possess or care for any dogs as part of the plea agreement.
 His adopted son, Donni Juan Casanova, pleaded guilty to one count of felony dog fighting.
-He was sentenced to 6 to 8 month in prison (suspended), and was ordered to serve 24 months of probation.
+He was sentenced to 6 to 8 month in prison (suspended), and ordered to serve 24 months of probation.

 Wilkes County has possession of the 127 pit bulls that were seized in the raid on Faron's Wildside Kennels property on December 10.
 The county was awarded custody of the dogs by a judge last month after Faron failed to pay nearly $53,000 the county had asked for their care.
 A large number of puppies have since been born, and the dogs are being held at undisclosed locations.
 According to the clerk's office, the court file yesterday did not include notice about the disposition of the dogs.